lsbjordao/academic/content/project/What-is-Mimosa/index.md

 ---

-- *Mimosa* is a megadiverse Neotropical genus, with about 700 species, and ca. 40 species in Old World, but several species became pantropical.
+- *Mimosa* is a megadiverse neotropical genus, with about 700 species, and ca. 40 species in Old World, but several species became pantropical.

 > See the [post](https://lsbjordao.netlify.com/post/crie-mapas-com-o-pacote-leaflet-do-r-usando-dados-do-gbif-maps-api/) showing the distribution of *Mimosa* on the `Leaflet` R package ([Cheng et al. 2018](https://cran.r-project.org/web/packages/leaflet/leaflet.pdf)).